 A "reading of the will" is a thing of the past

 A last will and testament is a legal document that establishes how someone—referred to as the testator—wants their estate distributed when they die.
 A will identifies beneficiaries, and it states what each of them should receive of her property.
 It determines when and how each beneficiary receives their gifts, so it's only natural that you'd want to know if you're named in it.

 It names an executor who will be in charge of guiding the estate through the probate process, and in the case of families, it will most likely name a guardian or guardians to raise a couple's minor children if they should die in a common event.

 So how and when do all these individuals find out that they're named in the will?
 In many cases, they'll receive a copy of it.

 The "Reading of the Will"

 Movies, television, and books might depict scenes involving "the reading of the will," but this is purely a fictional scenario.
 It doesn't happen in real life, at least not in the current day and age.

 Estate attorneys were in the habit of gathering the family in their offices to read the will out loud in days gone by because not all people were literate.
 They might not be able to read the will on their own.
-But no state currently requires a "will reading" as of 2019.
+But no state currently requires a "will reading".

 Some estate attorneys will elect to gather everyone to receive a will copy if they think there might be some confusion or conflict over the will's terms.

 Who Should Receive a Copy

-The estate attorney will determine who's entitled to receive a copy of the will and send it to these individuals, assuming the estate has an attorney.
+The estate attorney, if any, will determine who's entitled to receive a copy of the will and send it to these individuals, assuming the estate has an attorney.
 Otherwise, the named executor will most likely do so.
 The most obvious people to receive a copy are the executor, the beneficiaries, and any guardians named in the will.